jakeadel/bank-demo/README.md

 ## Improvement Areas:
     - Add authentication, use JWTs
     - More structured logging instead of using print statements
+    - Switch to a db that supports replication
     - Build out further endpoints
         - PUT, DELETE for users, accounts, transfers
         - GET for users/{user_id}, accounts/{account_id}